-If you are in an industry that revolves around building leads or collecting contact information from potential customers via your website, it’s essential to know what the right elements are to have on the contact page, in order for it to be effective.
-Having the right content for your content page can improve your user experience and SEO.
+If you are in an industry that relies on building leads or collecting contact information from potential customers via your website, it’s essential to know what the right elements are to have on the contact page, in order for it to be effective.
+Having the right content for your content page can improve your user experience and ultimately lead to more conversions.
 We’ve listed 5 of the most common mistakes to avoid, and how you can fix them to make sure your contact page is effective in gaining quality leads.

-- Errors.
-Having a contact form that doesn’t work will not only be poor customer experience but could also mean you’re losing a potential sale.
+Having a contact form that doesn’t submit properly will not only be poor customer experience but could also mean you’re losing a potential sale.
 Any grammatical errors, spelling errors, or functionality errors on this page could deter users from contacting you.
 Correct any errors to avoid potential customers from moving on to another website.